THE ANIMAL FILES

 with Paul and Janelle.
 A non-profit project dedicated to:

-Fighting the System for Our Closest Companions
+Fighting the System for Our Closest Companions.

 Paul Mueller

-Podcast Host
+Podcast Host & Producer

 As a seasoned journalist with 30 years of experience, Paul has shifted his focus to animal advocacy.
 Using his social media platform, Real Animals.
 Real News.
 Real Change, he highlights animal abuse cases and exposes systemic failures, raising awareness and driving action to protect our most vulnerable friends.